On the Boundary of the Robust Admissible Set in State and Input Constrained Nonlinear Systems: The Robust Admissible Set

-We recall\footnote{with a straightforward adaptation where the input $u \in \U$ has been replaced by the pair $v=(u,d) \in \U\times \D$.} from \cite{Levine_2013} the following compactness result: Let us assume that (A1)--(A4) are valid.
-Given a compact subset $X_0 \subset \R^n$, the set of all integral curves satisfying \eqref{eq:control_system} and \eqref{eq:state_constraints}, with initial values $x_0 \in X_0$, is compact with respect to the topology of uniform convergence on $\mathcal{C}^0([0,T],\R^n)$ for all $T>0$.
+The following compactness result is a fundamental tool used in most of the results of this paper, and in particular in the fact that the boundary of the robust admissible set, defined on the inifinite interval of time $[0, \infty)$, is well defined (see Proposition~\ref{Prop:RAT_closed}), as well as its consequences on Propositions~\ref{Prop:Characteriztion_RAB}, \ref{Prop:RAB_max_equal_0},~\ref{Prop:Characterizing_Trajectories_in_RAM},~\ref{Prop:Ultimate_Separation}). \begin{proposition} Let us assume that (H1)--(H3) are valid.
+Given a compact subset $X_0 \subset \R^n$, the set of all integral curves satisfying \eqref{eq:control_system} and \eqref{eq:state_constraints}, with initial values $x_0 \in X_0$, is compact with respect to the topology of uniform convergence on $\mathcal{C}^0([0,T],\R^n)$ for all $T>0$. \end{proposition} \begin{proof} The proof follows the exactly same lines as in \cite[Corollary A.1 and Lemma A.2]{Levine_2013} with the input $u \in \U$ replaced by the pair $v=(u,d) \in \U\times \D$. \end{proof}